RichardPoulson/security-ssl/README.md

-# 3403_project3
+# Username and password authentication utilizing SSL
-CSCI 3403: Project 3 - Emulating SSL and Password Verification
+Basic client and server that utilize SSL to authenticate a username and password.